knative/serving/community/REVIEWING.md

 ### Holds

-Any maintainer or core contributor who wants to review a PR but does not have time immediately may put a hold on a PR simply by saying so on the PR discussion and offering an ETA measured in single-digit days at most.
-Any PR that has a hold shall not be merged until the person who requested the hold acks the review, withdraws their hold, or is overruled by a preponderance of maintainers.
+Any [Approver](ROLES.md#approver) who wants to review a PR but does not have time immediately may put a hold on a PR simply by saying so on the PR discussion and offering an ETA measured in single-digit days at most.
+Any PR that has a hold shall not be merged until the person who requested the hold acks the review, withdraws their hold, or is overruled by a preponderance of approvers.

-## Project maintainers
+## Approvers

-Merging of PRs is done by the project maintainers.
+Merging of PRs is done by [Approvers](ROLES.md#approver).

-Like many open source projects, becoming a maintainer is based on contributions to the project.
-Please see our [community roles](https://github.com/istio/community/blob/master/ROLES.md) document for information on how this is done.
+Like many open source projects, becoming an Approver is based on contributions to the project.
+Please see our [community roles](https://github.com/elafros/community/blob/master/ROLES.md) document for information on how this is done.

 ## Merging PRs

 PRs may only be merged after the following criteria are met:

-1. It has no `NO LGTM` comment from a reviewer.
+1. It has no "request changes" review from a reviewer.
-1. It has been `LGTM`-ed by at least one of the maintainers of that repository.
+1. It has at least one "approved" review by at least one of the approvers of that repository.
 1. It has all appropriate corresponding documentation and tests.